Skip to content

 Until recently, Lithuania was unknown territory to most Europeans.
 Before the 1990s, most ornithologists and conservationists certainly knew very little about it.
 They have only just begun to realize that Lithuania is wonderfully rich in bird fauna, including internationally significant populations of many species.
 Extensive areas of important wildlife habitats of outstanding importance in a European context are scattered throughout the country.

-About 30% of Lithuania is forested, with over half of the forests containing middle-aged to old, mature timber.
+Over half of the forests contain middle-aged to old, mature timber.
 There are large tracts of wet forest, one of Europe’s scarcest habitats.
 With pine, birch and spruce being the dominant species, these mixed and coniferous forests hold a wonderful variety of birds.
 Well over 500 pairs of Black Storks nest in them and similar numbers of Lesser-Spotted Eagles.
-Black Grouse, Hazel hens, Black and Three-toed Woodpeckers are common in the appropriate habitat.
+Black Grouse, Hazel Hens, Black and Three-toed Woodpeckers are common in the appropriate habitat.
 The White-backed Woodpecker, which is declining over much of its European range, is still quite numerous.
 Northern forests are famous for their owls and those in Lithuania are no exception.
 Ural, Tengmalm’s and Pygmy Owls all breed.

 The White Stork truly deserves its place as Lithuanian’s national bird.
 Whilst it has been declining rapidly in Western Europe during this century, the 5th European White Stork survey revealed that approximately 13,000 pairs bred in Lithuania.
 This is the highest known density of the species in the world.